ArnonPortal/Course-Registration-System/README.md

 11- MYCOURSES

 This command displays a list of the registered courses of the user.Returns an empty list if the user is not registered to none of the courses.

+# Requirements & How to Launch:

+For Linux users: Server - Apache Maven 3.6.0 or higher.
+Client - gcc 7.5.0 or higher.

+If not IDE is used, open the terminal and insert :

+For Server:
+cd {installation home}/Server

+mvn clean

+mvn compile

+mvn exec:java -Dexec.mainClass="bgu.spl.net.impl.BGRSServer.ReactorMain" -Dexec.args="(port)" (where port is a 4 digit number, which represents the port on your computer that the server will run on)

+For client :

+cd {installation home}/client

+make clean

+make

+bin/BGRSclient <server ip> <server port>